ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-zh_r503_compare_position_against_trade_executor.md

         '--strategy', type='string', action='append', dest='strategies',
         help='Path to the base-folder or an account file of a strategy.
 You can provide multiple strategies by ' 'writing multiple --strategy sections.
-The first provided strategy will be named s1, the second s2, ' 'and so on.')
+The first provided strategy will be named s1, the second s2, ' 'and so on.
+You can use one or more --strategy to specify individual strategies, or you can use ' '--log-folder and --strategy-map to specify those strategies.')

     parser.add_option(
-        '--trade-executor', type='string', dest='trade_executor',
+        '--trade-executor', type='string', dest='trade_executor', default=None,
         help='Path to the base-folder or an account file of the trade executor associated with the strategies ' 'provided by --strategy sections.')